-H. pylori, or Helicobacter pylori, is a bacterium that may lodge in the stomach or intestine and can cause damage to the protective lining, stimulating inflammation and possibly causing symptoms such as abdominal pain and burning sensation, increasing the risk of developing ulcers and cancer.
+H. pylori, or Helicobacter pylori, is a type of bacteria that can lodge in the stomach or intestine and cause damage to the protective lining, stimulating inflammation and possibly causing symptoms such as abdominal pain and burning sensation.
+H. Pylori infection also increases the risk of developing ulcers and cancer.

-This bacterium is usually identified in an endoscopy, through a biopsy or a urease test, which are the most common methods for its detection.
+This type of infection is usually identified through an endoscopy, where the doctor may perform a biopsy or an urease test, which are the most common methods for its detection.

-Omeprazole, clarithromycin, and amoxicillin, as prescribed by the general practitioner or gastroenterologist, are also recommended.
-It’s also very important to follow a diet based on vegetables and white meats to help to relieve the symptoms of gastritis.
+Omeprazole, clarithromycin, and amoxicillin, are the main types of medication prescribed for the treatment of H. Pylori, but it is also important to follow a diet based on vegetables and white meats to help to relieve the symptoms.
 Sauces, seasonings, and industrialized foods should also be avoided.
+Learn more about what to eat and what to avoid.

-It is very common to have an infection caused by this bacterium without the presence of symptoms.
-However, it can destroy the natural lining that protects the inner walls of the stomach and intestine, which are affected by gastric acid, in addition to increasing the inflammation of the tissues in this area.
-This causes symptoms such as:
+It is very common to have an H. Pylori infection without presenting any symptoms.
+However, since this type of bacteria can destroy the natural lining that protects the inner walls of the stomach and intestine, some symptoms may appear over time:

 - Pain or burning sensation in the stomach;